dailystudio/devbricksx-android/docs/sample_notebook_tutorial_04.md

     }
 }
 ```
 Then, we call it when we want to show the keyboard.
-For example, after when we have loaded content of an existing note to user interface, we prefer to set the editing cursor to the end of its desription and show the soft keyboard.
-It is a good experience for user to continue editing from the last saved point.
+For example, after when we have loaded the content of an existing note to the user interface, we prefer to set the editing cursor to the end of its description and show the soft keyboard.
+It is a good experience for users to continue editing from the last saved point.

 ```kotlin
 private fun attachNote(note: Note) {